lqc/lqc.github.com/pykonik/src/intro.md

 ### Now

 Still working at Smartupz.
-Trying to get more patches in so that may daily work is easier. *Looking for someone to manage Polish translation group for Django*.
+Trying to get more patches in so that my daily work is easier.

 ----